2023 Solar Incentives Guide for Mount Pleasant, WI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-Wondering how the ITC applies to your specific situation?
-Get in touch with your local Mount Pleasant solar panel installer to get more information.
+To better understand how the ITC will apply to you, contact your local Mount Pleasant solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-This amount will be decreased slightly on a yearly basis until the end of the current program.
-Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After this, the percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

-More information about the new Inflation Reduction Act can be found here.
-Your local Mount Pleasant solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Mount Pleasant solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives